abedafnan/Design-Patterns/README.md

 ##### Iterator
 An Iterator is an object that provides a standard way to examine all elements of any collection ( without exposing their different implementations).

+##### Visitor
+The Visitor pattern represents an operation to be performed on the elements of the object structure.
+It lets you define a new operation without changing the classes of the elements on which it operates (Allow new operations without coupling)

+[To Be Continued ..]